Scientific Name

 Description

 Euphorbia horrida is a clump-forming succulent with erect, cylindrical stems with 10 to 20 flattened, often wavy ribs armed with orange or grey, spine-like structures.
 It offsets from the base, forming a dense clump with age.
 The stems can grow up to 4.9 feet (1.5 m) tall and 6 inches (15 cm) in diameter.
 The stem color varies from blue-grey to grey-green.
 The spine-like structures are dried remnants of the cyathia stalks.
-They are rigid and can reach up to 1.6 inches (4 cm) in length.
+They are rigid and can reach a length of up to 1.6 inches (4 cm).

-The solitary cyathia are green-yellow and appear along the ribs at the apex of the stems in summer.
+The solitary cyathia are greenish-yellow and appear along the ribs at the apex of the stems in summer.

 Hardiness